My journey to Therapy:

 I love working with cross-cultural couples and families.
 I have many years of experiences in working with immigrant families, couples with a different cultural or religious background, and couples who are sexual minorities.

 With all my work with children and their families, naturally, I have arrived at looking at the beginning of relationship patterns starting from the couple’s relationships.
-While searching for a solid couples therapy model, I became very interested in Emotionally Focused Therapy for couples (EFT) and started getting extensive training since 2016 and became certified in EFT Couples Therapy.
+While searching for a solid couples therapy model, I became very interested in Emotionally Focused Therapy for couples (EFT) and started getting extensive training and became certified in EFT Couples Therapy.
 Please read the couples therapy tab for more information.
 With compassion and understanding, I work with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Foothill Family Service as a therapist and a supervisor for 19 years, Pasadena, CA